 Submit Final Draft: Instruction Set.
 Submit Planning Worksheet: Professional Website.

 Jun 14 (Fri): Designing and Evaluating Websites

 Read Chapter 11 (page 274 to end): Designing Print and Online Documents.

 **Writing Studio: Familiarize yourself with your chosen platform.
 Create the site, create a page, and create a post.
 Complete your About Page if you have time left.

 Jun 17 (Mon): Designing for Accessibility

-Read TBD selection and Chapter 13: Evaluating and Testing Technical Documents.
+Read Chapter 13: Evaluating and Testing Technical Documents.

 Jun 19 (Wed): Peer Review Workshop: Professional Website Usability Testing

 Submit Rough Draft: Professional Website.
 All but Reflection post should be complete.